4 Writing your future

 - THE BAD NEWS is, unfortunately people can also be lazy, stupid, ignorant, vain, incompetent, dishonest, unreliable, greedy, egomaniacal, unpredictable and moody.
 They can be proud, selfish, competitive, lustful, angry, envious, mean, busy, insensitive and thoughtless too.
 Some will disagree with you, boss you around, betray, exploit, misunderstand and mislead you, deliberately or otherwise.
 (Goble 2007)

 Studying computer science gives you an awesome superpower.
-We will look at some of the reasons why in chapter 6 on Computing your Future.
-But for now, let us just acknowledge that hard technical skills like computing are highly sought after and valuable, both commercially and otherwise.
+We will look at some of the reasons why in chapter 7 on Computing your Future.
+But for now, let us just acknowledge that hard technical skills in computing are highly sought after and valuable, both commercially and otherwise.

 Your computational superpower is less powerful if it isn’t complemented by a broad range of softer skills.
-Typically, these skills are not closely examined in most computer science degrees, by repeated assessment.
-This not because soft skills aren’t important but because they are hard to measure accurately.
+Typically, these skills are not closely examined in most computer science degrees, for example by repeated assessment.
+There’s an awful lot of technical computing curriculum that tends to have a higher priority over soft skills.
+It’s not that soft skills aren’t important but that they can be hard to quantify.

-For example, if I want to know how good you are at understanding the syntax and semantics of a programming language like Python, there are tried and tested techniques for doing this.
-However, if I want to know how good you are at using your communication skills to work in a team, negotiate, lead, resolve conflicts, persuade others, show empathy etc that’s much harder to measure accurately.
+For example, if I want to know how good you are at understanding the syntax and semantics of a programming language like Python, there are tried and tested techniques for measuring this.
+However, if I want to know how good you are at using your communication skills to work in a team of engineers to negotiate, lead, resolve conflicts, persuade others, show empathy etc that’s much harder to measure accurately.
+What technical degrees tend to measure is technical skills because softer skills, shown in figure 4.4, are much harder to assess by examination and coursework.

 In terms of input and output, your fundamental communication skills are listening, speaking, reading and writing words in natural languages shown in table 4.1.
 These are the “assembly languages” of human communication.
 This might sound blindingly obvious, but these skills are often under-estimated or undervalued by engineers and scientists, especially undergraduates.
 Alongside verbal and written communication, there’s also nonverbal language, or body language such as eye contact, gestures and facial expressions.